 - Between 2004 and 2022 Scotland's non-UK born population grew from 3.8% to 10.2%. - The 2022 Census shows 554,883 non-UK born people living in Scotland, including 209,859 children and young people under the age of 20, and 255,618 people aged 20-35.
-Within Scotland's working-age minority ethnic population, 77% were born outside of the UK. - Analysis of labour market outcomes for Scotland's minority ethnic population shows that non-UK people fair worst within that already disadvantaged populationi.
-As a substantial section of Scotland's minority ethnic population, migrants are also impacted by poverty rates at more than double the national average as well as high and rising child povertyii. - Intersections with migration and disadvantages caused by migrants' positioning in relation to key drivers of poverty are insufficiently explored in analysis or policy solutions.
+Within Scotland's workingage minority ethnic population, 77% were born outside of the UK. - Analysis of labour market outcomes for Scotland's minority ethnic population shows that non-UK people fair worst within that already disadvantaged population.
+As a substantial section of Scotland's minority ethnic population, migrants are also impacted by poverty rates at more than double the national average, as well as high and rising child poverty.2 - The intersection between labour migration and the key drivers of poverty are overlooked in policy solutions and the analysis of poverty in Scotland.